Frequently Asked

 Yes, you may use your card at the time of service to pay for covered services.

-And how long do I have to turn in receipt?
+How long do I have to turn in receipt?

 You have 10 days to upload receipts.
 It is highly encouraged to upload your receipts as soon as possible.